demisto/content/Packs/MailListener/Integrations/MailListenerV2/README.md

 ## Additional Information
 In the first fetch iteration, it might take a few minutes for email messages to be ingested due to filter limitations on the IMAP client.
+Some emails may be skipped and not added to the fetched emails list, because they do not include a date field that shows when was it received, as a result, they can't be filtered according to the *time_to_fetch_from* argument.